 Jennie Pearce is a scientist turned farmer turned apiarist (a person who keeps bees to produce honey).
 Settling in Sault Ste.
-Marie after immigrating from Australia in 1999, she worked for six years as a research scientist for the Great Lakes Forestry Research Centre, known by locals as the “Bug Lab.”
-Today, Jennie does consulting work for the scientific community in the winter and cultivates her beekeeping and honey business the rest of the year.
+Marie after immigrating from Australia in 1999, Jennie worked for six years as a research scientist for the Great Lakes Forestry Research Centre, known by locals as the “Bug Lab.”
+Today, Jennie consults for the scientific community in the winter and cultivates her beekeeping and honey business the rest of the year.

 Jennie’s interest in farming started as a child in Australia, where she spent a lot of time on farms.
 The land she purchased in Sault Ste.
-Marie was originally farm property, but hadn’t been worked since the 1950s, so it was badly overgrown.
-Jennie has spent the last thirteen years restoring the land, the out buildings and her home, as well as working on and off the farm.
-There is now a new honey house on the property too!
+Marie was originally farm property but hadn’t been working since the 1950s, so it was badly overgrown.
+Jennie has spent the last thirteen years restoring the land, the outbuildings and her home, as well as working on and off the farm.
+There is now a honey house on the property too!

 For those wondering about the health, environmental and agricultural benefits of bees and honey, here is a summary: